izanamisu/Stealthburner-Cartographer-Mount/README.md

 6.5mm travel of the probe in height giving the function of ujusting the probe between normal and ultra high flow nozzels.

 ![By Marcel Hofstra](https://github.com/izanamisu/Stealthburner-Cartographer-Mount/blob/main/down.png)

+I am working on the documentation, you can help me, the link is editable: https://docs.google.com/document/d/1NA2OjlxeU0E-mxPmTCP-W7379OEvUaMgAipc762Zans/edit?usp=sharing